Last updated on May 9th, 2023.

 - Website: Historic Environment Scotland

-Although Craigmillar Castle is now in ruins it’s worth a visit just to experience the views and atmosphere which feels a world away from Edinburgh, even though it’s located just 4 miles from the city centre.
+Although Craigmillar Castle is now in ruins, it’s worth a visit just to experience the atmosphere, which feels a world away from Edinburgh, even though it’s located just 4 miles from the city centre.

-Although it’s a quiet rural community there’s a surprisingly large tourist industry both in Linlithgow and the surrounding area due to the fact there are so many historic attractions nearby.
+Although it’s a quiet rural community, there’s a surprisingly large tourist industry both in Linlithgow and the surrounding area due to the fact that there are so many historic attractions nearby.
+Driving 6 miles northeast will take you to the Firth of Forth, where the commanding Blackness Castle stands watch, while the stunning Hopetoun House is only 15 miles to the east.

 Hopetoun House